 But, it is still important to pick the right shaver and shaving products and follow the right technique to get the best results.

 We have gone through the details of what steps you need to follow in your switch to wet shaving with an electric razor.
-This piece actually entails all the pre-shave, in-shave, and post-shave routines and considerations to make wet electric shaving a real avenue for you and how it differs from the traditional shaving.
+This piece actually entails all the pre-shave, in-shave, and post-shave routines and considerations to make wet electric shaving a real avenue for you and how it differs from traditional shaving.

 I hope it was of help, but do post if you have any further queries and questions.